kbjohnson-penn/video-deid/README.md

 # Video De-Identification

 This project is a Python script designed to process videos by blurring detected faces, thereby anonymizing individuals in the footage.
-It leverages facial keypoints to locate faces within each video frame and subsequently applies a blur effect.
-The application offers features such as saving keypoints as CSV, logging of processing details, saving frames where keypoints were not detected for further analysis, and a progress bar for visual tracking of the processing progress.
+It leverages body and facial keypoints to locate people within each video frame and subsequently applies a blur effect.
+The application offers features such as extracting keypoints to CSV, interpolation for missing frames, and showing progress during processing.

 This tool is particularly beneficial for those seeking to maintain privacy in video data, as it ensures the protection of individual identities.